oleg-sta/developer-knowledge/README.md

 * [Methodology of Development](#methodology-of-development)

 ## Introduction
-Software development is relatively new profession.
-It's hard to say when exactly it born, but we could say certainly that it evolves constantly like our big world.
-New technologies and concepts are constantly being born, some of them evolving, some is dying, in end up we have huge diversity of different technologies.

 Here is my knowledge on backend developer.
 It's not everything I know, but tried to emphasize most important thing need to be known by modern backend java developer.
 Not all the contents is filled yet, i'll fill it with time.